 - difficulty walking

 - reduced coordination

 Pain may also radiate to different areas of the body, such as the arms or rib cage.

-Bulging disks result from a reduction of gel in the disk center.
-Less gel causes the disk to become compressed and start to bulge.
+Bulging disks result from a change in the consistency of the gel in the disk center.
+A reduction in gel quality can cause the disk to become compressed and start to bulge.

-Over-the-counter pain relief may relieve mild pain due to a bulging disk.
+Over-the-counter (OTC) pain relief may alleviate mild pain due to a bulging disk.